 Wharton County Junior College encourages students to undergo a medical examination prior to their initial enrollment.
-The college does not assume responsibility for health care or injuries incurred by students when taking part in intramural sports, physical activity courses, or class and student activities.
+The College does not assume responsibility for health care or injuries incurred by students when taking part in intramural sports, physical activity courses, or class and student activities.

-Therefore, students not covered by their parents' insurance are encouraged to carry medical and surgical insurance while enrolled at WCJC.
-Brochures for independent companies that provide health insurance for students are available in the Office of Student Success in the Pioneer Student Center at the Wharton Campus and at the Information Desk at the Richmond and Sugar Land campuses.
-Students should also review the information available at the HealthCare.gov for the latest information on the market place insurance options.
+Students not covered by their parents' insurance are encouraged to carry medical and surgical insurance while enrolled at WCJC.
+Brochures for independent companies that provide health insurance for students are available in the Office of Student Success in the Pioneer Student Center on the Wharton Campus and at the Reception Desk on the Richmond and Sugar Land campuses.
+Students should also review the information available at the HealthCare.gov website for the latest information on the market place insurance options.